nikhilfusion/ProductComparison/README.md

-File upload in Hapi
+ProductComparisor
 ========================

-The purpose of this app is to upload file with Hapi.js, Mongodb, Angular.js.
+The purpose of this app is to compare the product price with major e-commerce websites

 ### Install an app